jeremiah-c-leary/vhdl-style-guide/docs/after_rules.rst

 #########

 This rule checks the *after* keywords are aligned in a clock process.
+Refer to the section `Configuring Keyword Alignment Rules <configuring_keyword_alignment.html>`_ for information on changing the configurations.

 ..
 NOTE::  All rules in this group are disabled by default.
            Use a configuration to enable them.